awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 **Install dd for Windows**

-The dd for Windows program provides a similar experience to the dd program that is commonly available for Linux and Unix systems, and it allows you to initialize Amazon EBS volumes that have been restored from snapshots\.
-At the time of this writing, the most recent beta version contains the `/dev/null` virtual device that is required to initialize volumes restored from snapshots\.
+The dd for Windows program provides a similar experience to the dd program that is commonly available for Linux and Unix systems, and it allows you to initialize Amazon EBS volumes that have been created from snapshots\.
+At the time of this writing, the most recent beta version contains the `/dev/null` virtual device that is required to initialize volumes created from snapshots\.
 Full documentation for the program is available at [http://www\.chrysocome\.net/dd](http://www.chrysocome.net/dd)\.

 1. Download the most recent binary version of dd for Windows from [http://www\.chrysocome\.net/dd](http://www.chrysocome.net/dd)\.
-You must use version 0\.6 beta 3 or newer to initialize restored volumes\.
+You must use version 0\.6 beta 3 or newer to initialize volumes\.

 1. \(Optional\) Create a folder for command line utilities that is easy to locate and remember, such as `C:\bin`\.
 If you already have a designated folder for command line utilities, you can use that folder instead in the following step\.